 Explore the Albemarle and Pamlico sounds

 This network of lagoons and waterways makes up part of the second-largest estuary in the United States.
-The wildlife that lives in and around the sound gives the Outer Banks its distinct ecosystem.
+The wildlife that lives in and around the sound gives the OBX its distinct ecosystem.

 View that wildlife for yourself aboard a dolphin tour.
 Operated by the Nags Head Dolphin Watch, each tour is run by research biologists with the Outer Banks Center for Dolphin Research.
 Aboard a covered 40-foot pontoon boat, you have the chance to observe bottlenose dolphins, pelicans, and osprey!